 The Verdict: Lessons from Zara’s Case

-Zara and other fashion retailers have proven lucrative phishing baits because the increase in people’s inclination to buy luxury apparel means they have good spending power.
-Targeting them directly can also provide perpetrators with intellectual property information that they can sell to the highest bidders (possibly a competitor).
+Zara and other fashion retailers have proven lucrative phishing baits because of the increase in people’s inclination to buy luxury apparel, which means they have good spending power.
+Targeting them directly can also provide perpetrators with intellectual property information that they can sell to the highest bidders (possibly, a competitor).
 If their shopping site databases get breached, the attackers will get their greedy hands on the personal and financial data of their customers as well.
-And all that can land them in tons of cyber trouble.
-Not only would their customers suffer, their brand would certainly be damaged too.
+All of that can land them in tons of cyber trouble.
+Not only would their customers suffer, but their brand would be damaged too.

-Today’s brand protection guidelines shouldn’t just cover a company’s logo and other trademarks’ usage policies.
-The ubiquity of the Internet requires that they cover domain security as well.
-It’s not enough to expect customers not to fall for age-old phishing tactics, retailers need to do their part as well.
-That’s where tools like Brand Monitor and Brand API Alert will come in handy.
-They don’t just let you safeguard your virtual assets, they protect your customers and your good name too.
+Brand protection guidelines these days shouldn’t just cover company logos and other trademarks’ usage policies.
+The ubiquity of the Internet use mandates that guidelines should cover domain security as well.
+It’s not enough to expect customers not to fall for age-old phishing tactics; retailers need to do their part as well.
+That’s where tools like Brand Monitor and Brand API Alert come in handy.
+They don’t just let you safeguard your virtual assets; they protect your customers and your good name too.

 When used in tandem with domain monitoring tools, they ease fashion retailers’ cybersecurity-related investigations.
 When they are combined, meanwhile, with other tracking tools like Domain Monitor and Registrant Monitor, users get the added benefit of anticipating the moves of suspected wrongdoers.